-Curtains can be a major part of what your rooms look like.
+Curtains are a major part of every room’s design.
 The four main staples of decorating any room are furniture placement, lighting, rugs and curtains.
-Before you go on a spending spree it’s worth thinking about your home or apartment and asking yourself these functional questions.
+Before you start buying drapes or curtains for your new place it’s worth considering these functional questions.

 2.)
 Do I want the curtains and blinds to look consistent throughout the space or do I want each room to look unique?